cprakashagr/kyc-vietnam-rest-api/README.md

 		`fraudCheck` key will be present only if `id_type` is `id_front` or `id_new_front`

 	* **Split Address:**
-		We split address the extracted from the `NID` into province, ward, street and disctrict, if `enableAddressSplit` is `true`.
+		We split address extracted from the NationalId into province, ward, street and disctrict, if `enableAddressSplit` is `true`.
 By default, this value is `false`.

 		The response will have key `address_split` inside the key `details`: